Blog Archives

 Posted in Book Reviews, Four Stars

-Tags: author, book, book recommendations, book review, Book Reviews, book shelf, bookblogger, books, books to read, crime, ebook, fiction, goodreads, heist, indie author, Jamie C. Richter, kindle, kobo, literature, nook, novel, read, reader, reading, story, suspense, thriller, Unorganised Crime, writer, writing
+Tags: action, adventure, author, book, book recommendations, book review, book reviews, book shelf, bookblogger, books, books to read, crime, ebook, fiction, goodreads, indie author, kindle, kobo, literature, mystery, nook, novel, read, reader, reading, story, suspense, The Last Profile: A Samantha Wright Crime Series #2, Theresa Janson, thriller, writer, writing

 Share this: